Interpolation-Based GR(1) Assumptions Refinement: Background

-An interpolant can be considered as an over-approximation of $\alpha$ that is still unsatisfiable in conjunction with $ \beta$.
+An interpolant can be considered as an over-approximation of $B_1$ that is still unsatisfiable in conjunction with $B_2$.
 As stated in Craig's interpolation theorem, although an interpolant always exists, it is not unique.
 Several efficient algorithms have been proposed for interpolation in propositional logics.
 The resulting interpolant depends on the internal strategies of these algorithms (e.g., SAT solvers, theorem provers).
 Our approach is based on McMillan's interpolation algorithm described in \cite{McMillan2003} and implemented in MathSAT \cite{Cimatti2008}.
-In brief, the algorithm considers a proof by resolution for the unsatisfiability of $\alpha \wedge \beta$.
-(See Appendix for details.)
+The algorithm considers a proof by resolution for the unsatisfiability of $B_1 \wedge B_2$.

+\begin{definition}[Unsatisfiability Proof \cite{McMillan2003}] A proof of unsatisfiability for a set of clauses $C$ is a directed acyclic graph $(V,E)$, where the vertices $V$ is a set of clauses, such that for every vertex $c \in V$, either \begin{itemize} \item $c \in C$, and $c$ is a root, or \item $c$ has exactly two predecessors, $c_1$ and $c_2$, and $c$ is their resolvent, \end{itemize} and the empty clause $\false$ is the unique leaf. \end{definition}